« Insights

 When Allied Media Projects (AMP) and Threespot partnered in 2019 to redesign the AMP and Allied Media Conference websites, we sought to create a beautiful, joyful web experience that highlighted the work of the AMP network while demonstrating a respectful, responsible approach to privacy, data ownership, and consent.

-This article was co-authored by Una Lee, design director at Allied Media Projects.
+This article was co-authored by Una Lee, former design director at Allied Media Projects.

 In a very short period of time, the internet has evolved from a nerdy curiosity to a useful tool for information and productivity to now, the very means by which many people conduct much of their personal and professional lives.
 Today, it’s possible to work remotely, eat family meals via Zoom, pay bills from a phone, attend a virtual lecture, buy groceries on a website, and even meet a life partner online.
 In this new digital economy, data is currency and the internet is the only market in town.